scala/improvement-proposals/content/NNN-one-element-tuple-syntax.md

 class Component(using AppContextProvider[(Dependency,)])
 ```

-### Problem: No Concise Syntax for Empty Tuple Type
+### No Concise Syntax for Empty Tuple Type

-There is no concise syntax for empty tuple types - `EmptyTuple` must be written explicitly:
+There is also no concise syntax for empty tuple types - `EmptyTuple` must be written explicitly:

 ```scala
 val empty: EmptyTuple = EmptyTuple  // No shorthand syntax available
 ```

-Note: `()` is `Unit`, not `EmptyTuple` - these are different types in Scala.

-### Problem: No Trailing Comma Support in Tuples

 Scala supports trailing commas in multi-line contexts (parameters, arguments, imports, tuples, etc.) when the closing delimiter is on its own line (SIP-27).
 However, there is no way to use a trailing comma to disambiguate single-element tuples from parenthesized expressions, since `(a,)` is a syntax error.